thebotguild/.github/profile/README.md

-# Hello there, fellow hunman
+# Hello there, fellow human
 Welcome to our guild!
 We're pleased with your visit.

 ## The guidelines